Azathothep/playformance-pico8/README.md

 I chose to use pico8 because of its simple design (this is supposed to be projected to a large public, so you don't want to have a 20-windows software that would be difficult to understand for non-programers), and show that even a very limited engine such as this one can still create beautiful evolving systems on screen.

-The main challenge was, well, those limitions.
+The main challenge was, well, its limitations.

 Pico8 has only 64kb of RAM, and keeping track of multiple moving particles influencing each other quickly impacted performances.